ajvalenc/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 I am an upcoming PhD student (Fall 2020) of electrical and computer engineering at the University of Ottawa and member of the [SMART](http://www.site.uottawa.ca/~ppayeur/SMART/) research group led by [Pierre Payeur](http://www.site.uottawa.ca/~ppayeur/).
 My research interests are in the area of robotics, perception and learning.
 I'm currently working on deformable object manipulation.
-More broadly, my ambition is to build fully functional general-purpose robots that can interact properly in human environments.
+More broadly, my ambition is to build robotic systems that can interact autonomously in human environments.